Satoshi-Samourai/dunder-lsp-operators-guide/README.md

 #### maxSatPerVByte: 100 ####

 This parameter sets the maximum fee rate per virtual byte in satoshis.
-Transaction fees are often calculated based on the size (in virtual bytes) of the transaction.
+Transaction fees are calculated based on the size (in virtual bytes) of the transaction.
 This parameter imposes an upper limit on the fee rate.

 #### subsidyFactor: 1 ####